Ubuntu Server 20.04 autoinstall

 Prepare autoinstall configuration file

-In this example, the cloud-init’s nocloud-net datasource provider is used to present the autoinstall configuration file via HTTP.
+In this automated Ubuntu installation, I uses cloud-init’s nocloud-net datasource provider to fetch the autoinstall configuration file from an HTTP server.

-The nocloud-net datasource provider looks for two files, meta-data
+The nocloud-net datasource provider looks for three files, meta-data

 file at the URL path provided to the seedfrom